Cemetery Symbolism: 5 Common Grave Mementos

 rocksThe Jewish religion uses the placement of a rock or pebble on a headstone to keep the soul of the deceased “where it belongs.”

-One common tradition is connected to Greek Mythology.
-The legend says that Charon, the ferryman of Hades, requires payment to transport your loved one’s soul across the river that separates the living from the deceased.
+In addition to military significance, coins at gravesites are also associated with superstitions.
+One such tradition harks back to Greek mythology, where Charon, the ferryman of Hades, requires payment to transport a soul across the river separating the living from the deceased.

 Grave blankets are another form of cemetery symbolism—and no, we aren’t referring to a quilt placed on your loved one’s gravesite.
 It is actually an evergreen arrangement woven into a natural blanket that can be laid out over a grave.